Ravish805/HUMAN-RESOURCES-ANALYTICS/README.md

 1. Identify high-attrition areas and recommend strategies for employee retention.
 2. Provide insights into employee satisfaction and performance metrics.
 3. Analyze pay disparity and identify trends in business travel and workforce demographics.
-#### 🔍 Conclusion:
-This dashboard empowers HR professionals to not only monitor and report on HR data but also to take proactive actions in workforce planning, employee satisfaction initiatives, and policy improvements.
 ---